 Pop quiz!
-On average, cart abandonment accounts for a loss of 29%, 52% or 75% of e-commerce sales.
+On average, does cart abandonment account for a loss of 29%, 52% or 75% of e-commerce sales?

-You can set up these emails by integrating an email service provider, like MailerLite, with your e-commerce platform to track and sync customer data.
-So when a potential customer makes it to the checkout page but doesn’t actually follow through with their order, they’re automatically sent an abandoned cart email to remind them to complete their purchase.
+You can set up these emails by integrating an email service provider, like MailerLite, with your e-commerce platform.
+This will track when users exit the checkout page and automatically send an abandoned cart email.

-According to a survey conducted by Baymard Institute, the most common reason for shopping cart abandonment (48%) is extra costs being too high.
-In other words, shipping, taxes or other fees add too much to the bottom line to justify the purchase.
+According to a survey conducted by Baymard Institute, the most common reason for shopping cart abandonment is extra costs being too high (47%).
+In other words, shipping costs, taxes and other fees add too much to the final purchase price.

-The second most common reason for cart abandonment is customers being forced to create an account (24%), followed by slow delivery times (22%), lack of trust (18%), long or complicated checkout process (17%), inability to see total cost up-front (16%), website errors (13%), unsatisfactory return policy (12%), not enough payment methods (9%) and finally, at the very bottom of the list; declined credit cards (4%).
+The second most common reason for cart abandonment is customers being forced to create an account (27%), followed by slow delivery times (24%), lack of trust (19%), long or complicated checkout process (18%), inability to see total cost up-front (17%), unsatisfactory return policy (16%), website errors (14%), not enough payment methods (11%) and finally, at the very bottom of the list; declined credit cards (6%).

 This tells us that even though the shoppers are the ones abandoning carts, the reasons they’re leaving are largely in the hands of the online retailer.

-Home Alive Pets got creative in their abandoned cart email with some jovial email copy that’s more fun to read than the generic “you left this item in your cart”.
+Home Alive Pets got creative in their abandoned cart email with some jovial copy that’s more fun than the generic “you left this item in your cart.”

 (The pictures of cute puppies are definitely an added bonus too).